The coronavirus pandemic has completely upended the American economy. Millions of people are without jobs and struggling to make ends meet.

 "The most important thing you can do right now," says Beth Kobliner, author of Get a Financial Life, "you should be putting on autopilot your 401(k) at your job, or your 403(b) at your job, or your bank savings account."

 Research backs this up.
-Harvard behavioral economist Brigitte Madrian found that when companies enroll their employees automatically in their retirement savings program, 90 percent of them stick with it.
+Behavioral economist Brigitte Madrian found that when companies enroll their employees automatically in their retirement savings program, 90% of them stick with it.

-Kobliner says your goal should be to set aside 15 percent of your income, but if that's too hard, start small — like 2 or 3 percent — then add 2 percent or so a year.
+Kobliner says your goal should be to set aside 15% of your income, but if that's too hard, start small — like 2 or 3% — then add 2% or so a year.

 2. Auto-deposit into several different accounts.

 Next, split the money you save into different accounts.
 Kobliner suggests setting up auto-deposits on every paycheck, so that some of your savings goes into a retirement investment account, some into an emergency/buffer fund, some on auto-pay to pay off credit card debt, and some deposited into accounts for future vacations or renovations or other fun stuff.